Azure/dalec/website/docs/quickstart.md

 First, let's start with the constructing a [Dalec spec](spec.md) file.

 We define the metadata for the package in the spec.
 This includes the name, packager, vendor, license, website, and description of the package.
+You may notice that many of these fields appear in package manager metadata for rpm and deb packages.
+This is because, for certain targets, Dalec will generate package files for these package managers and will utilize this information for that purpose.

 ```yaml
 # syntax=ghcr.io/azure/dalec/frontend:latest